sanjaypatel2525/sanjaypatel2525.github.io/_posts/2018-09-15-java-8-double-colon-operator.md

   last_name: ''
 ---
 ## Lambda for Method reference Or Java Double colon operator
 What is the Java 8 double colon operator ?
-You must have seen some shortcode like,
+You must have seen some short code like,
 {% highlight java %}System.out::println

 {% endhighlight %}